 You are responsible for the design and implementation of programs and controls to prevent and detect fraud, and for informing us about all known or suspected fraud affecting the company involving (a) management, (b) employees who have significant roles in internal control, and (c) others where the fraud could have a material effect on the financial statements.
 Your responsibilities include informing us of your knowledge of any allegations of fraud or suspected fraud affecting the company received in communications from employees, former employees, regulators, or others.
 In addition, you are responsible for identifying and ensuring that the entity complies with applicable laws and regulations.
 You are responsible for the preparation of the supplementary information in conformity with accounting principles generally accepted in the United States of America.
-You agree to include our report on the supplementary information in any document that contains, and indicates that we have reported on, the supplementary information.
+You agree to include our report on the supplementary information.
 You also agree to include the audited financial statements with any presentation of the supplementary information that includes our report thereon.